When will this show up on my credit report?

 A soft inquiry (or soft pull) occurs when someone checks your credit report for the purpose of conducting a background check, most often as part of a job or rental application.
 They can also occur when you check your own credit.
 Essentially anytime someone pulls your credit report for a reason other than potentially extending you more credit, that’s a soft inquiry.
 Soft inquiries appear on your credit report, but are not factored into your credit score.

 Hard inquiries (or hard pulls), on the other hand, occur when you apply for additional credit and they do impact your credit score.
-Be careful when shopping for credit or loan products, as multiple hard inquiries in a short amount of time can bring down your credit score.
+Be careful when shopping for credit or loan products, as multiple hard inquiries in a short amount of time can bring down your credit score and will show up on your credit reports quickly.

 Your landlord doesn’t have to report on the status of your rental agreement to the credit bureaus, but they can if they choose to.
 If you fall behind on the rent or break your lease, your landlord may report that information to the credit bureaus at their discretion.
 The only criteria is that you must be at least 31 days past due before they can report the delinquency.

 Rent payments, in general, don’t have much impact on your credit score – at least, historically they haven’t.
 That’s begun to change a bit.
-Experian now includes rental payment history in their reports and score calculations.
+Many credit scoring models now give you the ability (often through a paid service) to include your rental history in their reports and score calculations.
 The only catch is that you have to either rent from a property management company that makes reports to Experian, or make your monthly payments through one of the rental payment service providers that currently works with Experian.

 Where other non-creditors are concerned (think cellular service providers, cable companies, utility companies, etc.), account information is rarely reported to credit bureaus.
 Like landlords, these service providers may provide information on overdue accounts if they choose, but you’re most likely to only ever see these accounts on your credit report if they became severely delinquent and were sold to a collection agency.